XelaXer/K-Means-Clustering-w-OpenGL-Visualization/README.md

   'A,' 'S', 'W', 'D' shifts the view of the 3D space 'Q' will run the K-Means-Clustering algorithm
+  'E' will run one iteration of the K-Means-Clustering algorithm 'R' will reset the graph and regenerate the points 'T' runs a benchmark to test execution times

 To build with Visual Studio Community (2015 or 2017)